laurabondor/ActorsSmartVisualizer/README.md

 For detailed documentation, navigate to the "docs" folder and open the "documentatie.html" file.

 All the pages are found in "src -> views" folder.
-To start please open **index.php** file
+To start please open **index.php** file.